lkoepsel/rasp-mDNS/README.md

 # Raspberry Pi Startup Solution

 ## Description
-A possible solution for identifying newly programmed *Raspberry Pi*'s on the network.
+A possible solution for identifying newly programmed *Raspberry Pi (RPI)*'s on the network.
 In a large network situation (*ex: community college*), the wireless network might have two issues:

-1. The network is quite large, making it difficult to readily identify a *Raspberry Pi* which has recently joined the network
+1. The network is quite large, making it difficult to readily identify a *RPi* which has recently joined the network
 2. The wireless network might run sans password, which previously wasn't easily handled by the *Raspberry Pi Imager* software.

-This solution uses version *1.8.3* or later of the *Raspberry Pi Imager* application to create an image which allows for a blank password to the wireless network.
+This solution uses version *1.8.3* or later of the *RPi Imager* application to create an image which allows for a blank password to the wireless network.
 And it assigns a unique host name to make it easily identifiable, once it connects to the network.

 ## Solution
 The solution consists of two steps:

 1. Attempt to connect on startup using the *multicast DNS* service.
-This uses the existing solution of [*Raspberry Pi avahi/zeroconfig/Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the Pi.
+This uses the existing solution of [*RPi avahi/zeroconfig/Bonjour*](https://www.raspberrypi.com/documentation/computers/remote-access.html#resolving-raspberrypi-local-with-mdns) to connect with the Pi.
 It can work quite well and is the best solution.
 However, it doesn't always work.
 And when it doesn't there needs to be a remediation step.
 2. The remediation is to use a local ethernet connection (or sometimes serial) to put a startup application on the Pi, such that it pings a local server with its host name and IP address.

 ## Steps to Manually Ping a Server from the boot of a Raspberry Pi
 ### 1. Python hello.py service (on Raspberry Pi)
 This will ping a **known** server by *IP address* and report **its** host name and IP address.

+**This step requires the ability to connect locally to the RPi.** There are two *easy* solutions:
+* **Connect via ethernet**, by connecting an ethernet cable directly between your PC and the RPi.
+With this connection, you will be able to easily login using `ssh hostname.local`, replacing *hostname* with the name you used in *RPi Imager "Set hostname"*.
+* **Connect via USB console using USB cable, keyboard and monitor** - Standard method of using RPi as a computer.
+A **less easy solution** is to possibly connect via *USB Gadget*, for [Pi Zero](https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget/ethernet-gadget), or [ethernetgadget.pdf]( https://github.com/thagrol/Guides) or using a [Pi 4](https://forums.raspberrypi.com/viewtopic.php?t=245810).
 #### Installation
+C
-1. In a folder of your choosing, `nano hello.py` then copy/paste contents below into file:
+1. On the RPi In a folder of your choosing, `nano hello.py` then copy/paste contents below into file:
     ```python
-    # run on Raspberry Pi, once connected
+    # run on RPi, once connected
     # will attempt to connect to server with hostname and address
     import logging
     import requests